setr/animestreamer-cli/README.md

 There are no other sites supported at this time.

 # animestreamer-cli
-cli menu for torrents and probably website-streamers later
+cli menu for torrents and websites

 depends on webtorrent to handle torrent-streaming

 calls mpv for viewing

+Keep in mind that webtorrent fails to initialize for some magnet urls.
+I don't know why.
+If it takes more than a minute to find peers, it's probably fucked.

 Requires:
   * nodejs